Jewellery and Objects with a Foundation Year - BA (Hons)

 Course Director, Lecturer

-Nuala Clooney is an artist working with sculpture and video based in Birmingham, UK, and teaches on the Foundation courses within the School of Jewellery.
+Nuala Clooney is an artist working with sculpture and video based in Birmingham, UK, and teaches on jewellery Foundation courses.
 Nuala has exhibited internationally and extensively across the UK.

 More about NualaBridie Lander